Ordinary High Water Mark (OHWM)

 The OHWM is the elevation along the shoreline where a construction permit under Part 325 is required for such activities as dredging, seawalls, rock revetments, permanent docks and other structures.
 The elevations are listed in Section 32502 of Part 325.
 The elevations are referenced upon the baseline datum set called International Great Lakes Datum 1955 (IGLD 55).

 PLEASE NOTE THAT WATER LEVELS CAN EXTEND ABOVE THESE ORDINARY HIGH WATER MARKS OF THE GREAT LAKES.
-A PART 325 CONSTRUCTION PERMIT IS REQUIRED FOR WORK IN THE WATER WHEN WATER LEVELS ARE ABOVE THE ORDINARY HIGH WATER MARK ELEVATIONS FOR EACH OF THE GREAT LAKES.
+A PART 325 CONSTRUCTION PERMIT IS RECOMMENDED FOR WORK IN THE WATER WHEN WATER LEVELS ARE ABOVE THE ORDINARY HIGH WATER MARK ELEVATIONS FOR EACH OF THE GREAT LAKES.